-When you’re traveling, it can be hard to find activities for kids in Miami that are fun and engaging for children of all ages.
-The Miami Children’s Museum offers tons of different exhibits to keep your whole family entertained while also being conveniently located to both Miami and Miami Beach.
+The Miami Children’s Museum offers exhibits to keep your whole family entertained!
+When you’re traveling, it can be hard to find activities for kids in Miami that are fun and engaging.
+While also being conveniently located to both Miami and Miami Beach.

-With 14 galleries, an educational gift shop, a preschool classroom, and an auditorium with 200 seats, this 5,240 square meter facility is a giant playground for the whole family.
+With 14 galleries, a gift shop, preschool classroom, and an auditorium, this facility is a giant playground for the family.

 There are also lots of different programs held here, including language classes, exhibitions, art and culture programs, and much more.

-What Do I Need to Know to Visit the Miami Children’s Museum?
+What Do I Need to Know to Visit?

-Located in Watson Island Park, the Miami Children’s Museum is only a few miles away from downtown Miami and Miami Beach.
-If you’re visiting Miami with little ones, this children’s museum offers the perfect opportunity for them to play, learn, and explore.
+Located in Watson Island Park, the Miami Children’s Museum is only a few miles away from downtown Miami.
+If you’re visiting Miami, this children’s museum offers the perfect opportunity for them to play, learn, and explore.

 Miami Children’s Museum Tickets: How Much Does It Cost?

-After being closed down for more than a year due to the coronavirus pandemic, the Miami Children’s Museum is finally open again.
-They have transitioned to an advanced contactless e-ticketing system where you must purchase tickets prior to your visit for one of their timed play sessions.
+They have moved to a contactless e-ticketing system.
+Now you purchase tickets prior to your visit for one of their timed play sessions.

 They are still only allowing limited visitor capacity in order to give families space to play safely and social distance.
 Before each timed play session, the Museum is cleaned and reset.
 Neither children without adults nor adults without children are allowed into the museum for the safety of their guests.